zellux/gokarna-hugo/exampleSite/content/posts/theme-documentation-advanced.md

 Define the [copyright notice for your site](https://gohugo.io/methods/site/copyright/).
 The notice will only be displayed on [page Kinds](#content-types).

-For example, the following configuration in `config.toml` and front matter respectively...
+For example, the following configuration in `hugo.toml` and front matter respectively...

 ```toml
 copyright = "Verbatim copying and distribution of this entire article are permitted worldwide, without royalty, in any medium, provided this notice is preserved."